-3.3.3.1 The Military Barracks and Guard House (Building 1) During 1841, the Guardhouse and a barrack for 56 rank and file soldiers was constructed.
+Cockatoo Island Conservation Management Plan (CMP) 3.3.3.1 The Military Barracks and Guard House (Building 1) During 1841, the Guardhouse and a barrack for 56 rank and file soldiers was constructed.
 In its original configuration, the building was constructed of sandstone ashlar work, with a timber shingle roof.
 The front portion of the building facing east was used as the Guardhouse and the Western Section used as a Barracks.
-The building is currently in ruins, however it had remained in continued usage until at least World War II Cockatoo Island Conservation Management Plan (CMP) for the Convict Buildings & Remains Volume 1 Sydney Harbour Federation Trust, 2009 Using documents such as the CMP help us to understand further information not available just by studying the physical evidence.
-List three things about the guardhouse not obvious from the remaining physical evidence What kind of source is the CMP?
+The building is currently in ruins; however, it had remained in continued usage until at least World War II Cockatoo Island Conservation Management Plan (CMP) for the Convict Buildings & Remains Volume 1 Sydney Harbour Federation Trust, 2009

-Comparing Buildings and Usage As you're walking throughout the site, note the difference in the buildings.
+Read the extract above from the Cockatoo Island's Conservation Management Plan (CMP).
+The Conservation Management Plan (CMP) includes information about the original guardhouse that is no longer visible in the existing ruins.
+What no longer exists as Physical Evidence that is listed in the Conservation Management Plan (CMP)?
+What kind of source is the Conservation Management Plan (CMP)?
+Comparing buildings and usage As you're walking throughout the site, note the difference in the buildings.
 There are many clues which can reveal different layers of history.
 Take note of the difference in these three buildings.

-Building 5 Convict Barracks Building 6 The Mould Loft Building 10 The Drawing Office

-What kind of material is it constructed of?
+BUILDING 5 CONVICT BARRACKS BUILDING 6 THE MOULD LOFT BUILDING 10 THE DRAWING OFFICE What kind of material is it constructed of?
 When was it built?
 For what purpose was it constructed?
 What condition is it in now?
 What is it used for now?

-Layers of history

-This is one of the spots on the Island where you can see evidence of the different eras and histories of Cockatoo Island.
+Layers of history This is one of the spots on the Island where you can see evidence of the different eras and histories of Cockatoo Island.
 Looking at the evidence, reading the interpretive signage and listening to your guide, write down the evidence that exists from different time periods on the island.
-Evidence Time Period Consider how interpretive signage at historical sites informs your views and understanding of history.
+Consider how interpretive signage at historical sites informs your views and understanding of history.

-The Wars
+EVIDENCE TIME PERIOD The Wars

 Cockatoo Island played an important role in both the First and Second World Wars.
 As well as building ships for the Royal Australian Navy it converted ships to troop and horse transports and hospital ships and repaired ships that had been damaged in battle.
 Reginald Wald was an electrical fitter who began working on Cockatoo Island in 1942.
-This quote is from an oral history interview conducted in 2006 A lot of American ships came in, and the worst ship I ever saw being brought in was the New Orleans, it was an American cruiser, and it lost about 130 feet off its bow.
+This quote is from an oral history interview conducted in 2006: "A lot of American ships came in, and the worst ship I ever saw being brought in was the New Orleans, it was an American cruiser, and it lost about 130 feet off its bow.
 They brought it down from the Coral Sea backwards.
 They couldn't bring it forward because it would have sunk.
 They put it into the big dock and pumped it out, and they had a row of coffins on the dockside, and they started from the top.
-The American Naval personnel started from the top and they hosed out all the compartments, and they were getting parts of bodies that would represent a body and putting them in lead lined coffins on the top of the deck.

-The USS New Orleans, without its bow
+The American Naval personnel started from the top and they hosed out all the compartments, and they were getting parts of bodies that would represent a body and putting them in lead lined coffins on the top of the deck."
+IMAGE: The USS New Orleans, without its bow